rails/rails/guides/source/active_record_callbacks.md

 ```

 NOTE: The `:on` option specifies when a callback will be fired.
 If you don't
-supply the `:on` option the callback will fire for every action.
+supply the `:on` option the callback will fire for every live cycle event.

 WARNING.
 When a transaction completes, the `after_commit` or `after_rollback`
 callbacks are called for all models created, updated, or destroyed within that